·StorageOwnerAdvisor Team

 Management Software

-Every self-storage operator eventually faces it: a tenant stops paying.
-After weeks of unanswered emails and unanswered phone calls, you're left holding a unit full of someone else's belongings and an outstanding balance you may never collect.
-That's where the self-storage lien sale — what most operators just call "the auction" — comes in.
+Every self-storage operator eventually runs into it.
+A tenant stops paying.
+Weeks of unanswered emails and unreturned calls go by, and you're left holding a unit full of somebody else's stuff and a balance you might never collect.
+That's where the self-storage lien sale, or as most operators just call it, "the auction," comes in.

-The auction process is built on each state's self-storage lien laws, which give facility owners a legal mechanism to sell the contents of a delinquent unit and apply the proceeds to the unpaid rent.
-But these laws are detailed, and they vary state to state.
-Skip a step or miss a deadline, and you can lose the right to sell, owe the tenant damages, or both.
+The auction process is built on each state's self-storage lien laws.
+Those laws give a facility owner the legal right to sell the contents of a delinquent unit and apply the proceeds to the unpaid rent.
+The laws are detailed, though, and they vary state to state.
+Miss a step or blow a deadline and you can lose the right to sell, owe the tenant damages, or both.

-In a market this size, even small differences in how you manage delinquencies and auctions add up to real dollars over a year.
-This guide is the playbook we wish more first-time operators had on day one.
+In a market this big, small differences in how you handle delinquencies and auctions add up to real dollars over the course of a year.
+This guide is the playbook every first time operator should have on day one.

 1. Why Auctions Exist: Storage Liens 101

-When a tenant signs a self-storage rental agreement, they typically grant the facility a lien on the contents of their unit.
-That lien is what gives you, the operator, the legal right to sell those contents if the tenant defaults.
-Every U.S. state has a self-storage lien statute that defines exactly how and when that right can be exercised.
+When a tenant signs a self-storage rental agreement, they're usually granting the facility a lien on the contents of their unit.
+That lien is what gives you, the operator, the legal right to sell the contents if the tenant defaults.
+Every U.S. state has a self-storage lien statute laying out exactly how and when that right can be used.

 The lien is your security interest.
-The auction is the mechanism for converting that security interest into cash.
+The auction is how you convert that security interest into cash.
 Until the unit is properly sold under the lien process, you cannot legally:

-The Self-Storage Association (SSA) maintains a state-by-state summary of these lien laws, and most state SSA chapters publish operator-friendly compliance guides.
-Bookmark the one for your state — it will be your most-used reference.
+The Self-Storage Association (SSA) maintains a state by state summary of these lien laws, and most state SSA chapters publish operator-friendly compliance guides.
+Bookmark the one for your state.
+It will be the reference you reach for the most.

 2. Before You Auction: The Pre-Lien Period

 Most successful auctions start long before the auction itself.
-The pre-lien period — the days between a missed payment and the formal start of the lien process — is your best opportunity to recover rent without ever needing to sell anything.
+The pre-lien period is the stretch between a missed payment and the formal start of the lien process, and it's your best shot at recovering rent without ever having to sell anything.

 A Standard Delinquency Timeline

-Exact timelines vary by state and by your rental agreement, but a typical sequence looks like this:
+Exact timelines vary by state and by your rental agreement.
+A typical sequence looks like this:

-The most common operator mistake here is waiting too long to overlock and to send the formal notice.
-The longer the unit sits in pre-lien limbo, the less likely you are to recover the rent — and the more storage space you have tied up in a non-paying unit.
+The most common operator mistake at this stage is waiting too long to overlock and to send the formal notice.
+The longer the unit sits in pre-lien limbo, the less likely you are to recover the rent.
+You also have more square footage tied up in a unit that isn't paying you.

 3. Step-by-Step: The Formal Lien Sale Process

-Once a tenant crosses the threshold defined by your state's lien statute, the formal sale process begins.
+Once a tenant crosses the threshold defined by your state's lien statute, the formal sale process kicks in.
 The exact requirements vary, but the structure is consistent across nearly every state.

 Step 1: Verify the Default

-Before you start the lien process, confirm that the tenant has actually defaulted under the terms of the rental agreement and that no payment, partial payment, or payment plan was accepted that would have reset the clock.
+Before you start the lien process, confirm the tenant has actually defaulted under the rental agreement and that no payment, partial payment, or payment plan was accepted that would reset the clock.
 Accepting even a small partial payment can, in many states, restart the lien timeline from scratch.

 Step 2: Send the Pre-Lien / Default Notice

-Most states require an initial default notice sent by certified mail, verified email, or both, depending on what was specified in the rental agreement.
-The notice typically must include:
+Most states require an initial default notice, sent by certified mail or verified email (or both), depending on what your rental agreement specified.
+The notice typically has to include:

 Step 3: Inventory the Unit

-Many state statutes require — and best practice always recommends — that you inventory the unit before sale.
-Open the unit, photograph the contents from multiple angles, and document anything that might affect the sale (visible firearms, ID documents, vehicle titles, hazardous materials, or what looks like personal records).
+Many state statutes require an inventory before sale, and best practice recommends one even when the law doesn't.
+Open the unit, photograph the contents from multiple angles, and document anything that might affect the sale: visible firearms, ID documents, vehicle titles, hazardous materials, or what look like personal records.

-If you find a firearm, federal documents, or anything that suggests potential abandonment of life-or-death importance (medication, etc.), stop and call your attorney before proceeding.
+If you find a firearm, federal documents, or anything of life or death importance like medication, stop and call your attorney before you go any further.

 Step 4: Publish the Notice of Sale

 Most states require public notice of the auction.
-The traditional requirement was a printed notice in a local newspaper of general circulation, but most states have now amended their statutes to allow notice on a recognized online auction platform such as StorageTreasures or Lockerfox.
+The traditional requirement was a printed notice in a local newspaper of general circulation, but most states have updated their statutes to allow notice on a recognized online auction platform like StorageTreasures or Lockerfox.

 Check your state's statute for the exact requirements.
 Common ones include: